pennimerger/stage0/README.md

 npm start
 ```

-## Note

-Double indices file because typescript compiles directly to /src hence no need for the /dist folder where the index.js would have been.

 ## More Info

 For full endpoint documentation and to reach out to more nodeJs developers in HNG, please check: